 Creating Native Plant Habitats at Home

-Residential areas in Marin expanded dramatically following the construction of the Golden Gate Bridge in 1937.
-In the ensuing three decades, many Marin homeowners created spacious gardens, often featuring large lawns and few California native plants.
+Residential areas in Marin expanded dramatically following construction of the Golden Gate Bridge in 1937.
+In the ensuing three decades, many Marin residents created spacious gardens, often featuring large lawns and few native plants.

-During the 1960s, public ideas about native plants began to shift throughout the Bay Area.
-In Berkeley, residents successfully organized a drive to save Tilden Park’s native botanic garden and eventually founded the California Native Plant Society (CNPS), and organization dedicated to the preservation and restoration of California’s native flora.
+During the 1960s, public interest in native plants began to grow in the Bay Area.
+In Berkeley, residents organized a drive to save Tilden Park’s native plant garden.
+They eventually founded the California Native Plant Society, an organization dedicated to the preservation and restoration of the state’s native plants.
+In subsequent years, home gardeners have become increasingly interested in including native plants in their yards.

 The move to create native plant habitat in residential spaces gained additional momentum in 2022, when the Marin County Board of Supervisors passed a resolution stating that “the UC Marin Master Gardeners, Marin Monarch Working Group, and the Marin Agriculture Department should collaboratively engage in educating homeowners and home gardeners about creating pollinator gardens including habitat for the monarch butterflies.“

-It’s not hard to create a monarch waystation and pollinator garden in your own yard.
-Read on to get some ideas and find answers to your questions!
+It’s not hard to start planting natives in your own yard.
+Read on to get some ideas and find answers to your questions.

 What are pollinators and why are they important?